tim200002/fingerfunke-app/README.md

 ios/GoogleService-Info.plist
 ```

+### Localization Files
+to enable l10n a code generator must be executed.
+It can be started in one of two ways:
+- starting the app (while ignoring build errors) starts the generator automatically
+- running the generator manually:
+  1. navigate to the `/lib/l10n/` directory
+  2. in VS-Code right click on `app_en.arb` and select `Generate Localizations`

 ### Environment Variables

 You must also provide a valid `.env` file.
 The `.env.example` file is a blueprint how this file should look like.
 Prebuilt configuration for local use as well as production can be found in [the private fingerfunke gitlab repo](https://gitlab.com/fingerfunke/config-files).